-However, other studies suggest that extrapolation from specific factual corrections to more general beliefs and attitudes may be difficult or rare.
+However, because such updating is informed by the perceived relevance and importance of the new evidence, Bayesian updating could also lead to no change in beliefs if the new evidence is insufficiently compelling.
+Indeed, other studies suggest that extrapolation from specific corrections to more general beliefs and attitudes may be difficult or rare.
 For example, fact-checks pertaining to COVID-19 and COVID-19 vaccines reduced beliefs in the targeted false claims but did not change broader related beliefs, attitudes, or behavioral intentions, such as views on the disease and public health interventions or intention to get the vaccine (Carey et al. 2022; Porter, Velez, and Wood 2023).
 Similarly, fact-checks targeting false claims made by Donald Trump during the 2016 presidential campaign reduced beliefs in the claims themselves but did not affect people's broader evaluations of either major electoral candidate (Nyhan et al. 2020).
 In each case, though subjects updated their specific beliefs based on targeted fact-checks, they did not extrapolate to update their general beliefs and attitudes.

 These findings align with research on the inconsistency of people's views and their tendency to interpret discordant facts in a manner that allows them to preserve their more general beliefs and attitudes.
 First, people's beliefs and attitudes are rarely internally consistent (Converse 2006); people do not always make the effort or have the capacity to reconcile new information with their more general belief system.
-In other cases, people may make attributions or engage in other kinds of cognitive processes that blunt the potential impact of new information.
-Bisgaard (2019) shows that even when a subject effectively updates their specific factual beliefs due to new evidence (e.g., on the state of the economy), they may engage in "selective attributional reasoning" and allocate credit and blame for the new evidence consistently with their previously held broader attitudes, thus leaving these general beliefs unchanged (e.g., on which party is responsible for the state of the economy).
-Similarly, Thorson (2023) suggests that when the new information pertains to policy outcomes, as opposed to only policy content, recipients of that information are more inclined to regard the source as partisan and the facts themselves as contestable and thus not update their more general beliefs.
+In other cases, people may make attributions or engage in other kinds of cognitive processes that blunt the potential impact of new information (e.g., limiting spillovers to certain types of information).
+For instance, Bisgaard (2019) shows that participants can effectively update their specific factual beliefs in response to new evidence (e.g., on the state of the economy) but may engage in "selective attributional reasoning" and allocate credit and blame for the new evidence consistent with their previous attitudes, thus leaving those broader beliefs unchanged (e.g., on which party is responsible for the state of the economy).